Skip to Content

 Grades for SCHC 499 and approved course equivalents may range from A to F and are at the discretion of the thesis director.
 Grades are posted to Self Service Carolina by the thesis director each semester the student is enrolled in thesis credits.
 The grade for the final semester should be assigned once the student has submitted the final version of the thesis to SCHC.
 Receipt of a grade in SCHC 499 or an approved course equivalent without evidence of the thesis defense and submission of the final thesis paper will not satisfy the Honors thesis requirement.

-Any student who completes the requirements to graduate with honors from the Honors College (including all portions of the senior thesis/project) AFTER they have graduated from the University of South Carolina will NOT be able to have the distinction "with Honors from the South Carolina Honors College" retroactively added to the transcripts or diploma.
-Therefore, it is imperative that students complete ALL requirements for the senior thesis BEFORE graduating from the university, including holding the defense, receiving final grades and submitting the final version of the thesis/project paper to SCHC.
+Any student who completes the requirements to graduate with SCHC Honors (including all portions of the Senior Thesis/Project) AFTER they have graduated from the University of South Carolina will NOT be able to have the distinction "with Honors from the South Carolina Honors College" retroactively added to the transcript or diploma.
+Therefore, it is imperative that students complete ALL requirements for the senior thesis BEFORE graduating from the University, including holding the defense, receiving final grades, and submitting the final version of the thesis/project paper to SCHC.

 Students are expected to remain in close contact with their thesis director and second reader, providing regular updates about their progress, asking for help when they feel stuck and submitting drafts of thesis sections throughout the project.
 It’s essential for students to attend scheduled meetings and send updates if they have gotten behind or feel overwhelmed.
 The most significant cause of thesis distress is inadequate communication between students and directors.
 Students must also have realistic expectations about director responsiveness and allow a reasonable amount of time for committee members to review their work, especially before the thesis defense.
 Setting mutual expectations about how and how often to communicate early in the thesis timeline can avoid many issues.
 If any problems arise, students should contact the SCHC thesis director.